timdegroot1996/robotframework-dashboard/docs/dashboard-server.md

 - Enable remote clients to push or delete runs in your database
 - Provide a web-based admin interface for manual management
 - Secure access via optional basic authentication (username/password)
+- The server automatically uses offline CDN (js/css) because `FastAPI-offline` is used, making it compatible with [`--offlinedependencies`](http://localhost:5173/robotframework-dashboard/advanced-cli-examples.html#offline-dependencies) for full offline usage!
 > **Tip:** To implement your server into your test runs look at the example [listener](/listener-integration.md) integration!